polarityio/chatgpt/README.md

 A valid OpenAI Chat GPT API key.

+### OpenAI Model

+The ID of the model to use when accessing the OpenAI ChatGPT API.
+Your API key must have access to the model or you will receive a 404 error.

 ## Installation Instructions

 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).